SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### INDIVIDUAL TESTS IN MONTAGE TESTS

 The difficulty of each individual test in a montage test is set by the Director and can vary from test to test.
-For instance, if the heroes are preparing the defenses of a village threatened by a band of approaching raiders, the Director might decide that a character who wants to dig a trench around the village needs to make an easy Might test.
+For instance, if the heroes are preparing the defenses of a village threatened by a band of approaching [[Raider|raiders]], the Director might decide that a character who wants to dig a trench around the village needs to make an easy Might test.
 Another hero wants to train the untested farmers of the village in the ways of war, and the Director decides this is a hard Reason test.

 The same rules and guidelines that apply to all individual tests apply here.
 If a hero has a clever, out-of-the-box idea that the Director thinks should automatically succeed without rolling dice, it does.
 If the circumstances of the test should grant an edge or a bane, they do.
 Individual test outcomes shouldn’t halt the story.